Borkkris/simple-js-app/README.md

 # Chrisrtians simple-js-app Pokedex

-This is my Pokedex-App I created as a student for CareerFoundry.
+This is my Pokedex-App I created as a fellow for CareerFoundry.
 It'll show all the pokemon with its name, height and type.

 ##Tech Tools: